Stark Tuning and Charge State Control in Individual Telecom C-Band Quantum Dots

 The ability to control the QD charge state is important in understanding the QD's level structure and has practical applications in spin-based quantum information processes \cite{ediger2005}.
 Charge control enables precise initialization and readout of spin states \cite{heindel2023}, the foundational elements for spin-photon interfaces \cite{Warburton2013}.
 To clearly distinguish each excitonic transition in the PL, we employed a low-power, above-band optical excitation.
 Under these conditions, each charge configuration emerges in different gate voltage ranges, avoiding higher power phenomena such as substantial space-charge build-up or excessive spectral broadening \cite{pinin, Warburton2013, arakawa2020}.
 The PL as a function of the gate voltage in this weak excitation regime is shown in Fig.~\ref{fig:charge_control}(d), where four gate-voltage regimes can be distinguished: in Region 4 (1.3–1.4 V) the QD is neutral and emits only the $X^{0}$ line; in Region 3 (1.0–1.29 V) both $X^{0}$ and $X^{-}$ transitions appear; in Region 2 (0.945–1.0 V) the $X^{-}$ line dominates as the QD holds an excess electron, suppressing $X^{0}$; and in Region 1 (0.8–0.945 V) the doubly charged exciton $X^{2-}$ is observed, indicating higher electron occupancy.
 These regions correspond to the sequential charging of the QD through the Coulomb blockade regime, enabling clear identification of each excitonic transition under weak excitation~\cite{pinin,Warburton2013,arakawa2020}.

 Moreover, in the QD tuning range, the application of the electric field is also capable of reducing the FSS \cite{bennett2010}, a critical capability to preserve high-fidelity polarization entanglement in the biexciton–exciton cascade \cite{he2008,laccotripes2023, anderson2020}.
 The FSS results from breaking the QD symmetry, in physical shape, composition, or strain terms \cite{he2008}.
-Since such asymmetries are ubiquitous, in situ FSS tuning methods are essential for realizing high‐fidelity entangled single‐photon sources.
-Electrical tuning can reduce the FSS by reversing the overlap of the electron and hole wavefunctions that occurs as a result of the asymmetries.
+Since such asymmetries are ubiquitous, in situ FSS-tuning methods are essential for realizing high-fidelity entangled-photon sources.
+In our device, an applied electric field modifies the exciton wavefunctions via the quantum-confined Stark effect, reducing the effective anisotropic exchange and thus the FSS \cite{Ghali2012}.
 Other established methods for controlling the FSS include the application of stress \cite{seidl2006,trotta2016,Millington-Hotze2024} and magnetic fields \cite{stevenson2006}.
 To demonstrate electrical control over the degree of FSS in our system, we performed polarization-resolved PL spectroscopy to measure the QD's FSS as a function of voltage.
 Fig.~\ref{fig:fss_voltage}(i) shows the $X^{0}$ PL intensity as a function of gate voltage, with (ii) showing the corresponding measurement of the FSS as a function of gate voltage.
 Additionally the magnitude of the electric field is estimated for a $d_{i}$= 240~nm intrinsic region ($E=V/d_{i}$), across this voltage range.
-The extracted FSS ranges from $41 \pm 2 \,\mu eV$ at 1.7~V to $16 \pm 2 \, \mu eV$ at 1.15~V. This result underscores the viability of this system for telecom wavelength entangled SPS.
+The extracted FSS ranges from $41 \pm 2 \,\mu eV$ at 1.7~V to $16 \pm 2 \, \mu eV$ at 1.15~V. This demonstrates electrical control of the FSS in droplet epitaxy QDs at the telecom C-band.
+While an FSS of $16 \pm 2 \, \mu eV$ is not itself sufficient to ensure high-fidelity entanglement, the ability to tune the FSS electrically provides a critical control ‘dial’ that, in combination with the pre selection of QDs with naturally small FSS and strain-tuning techniques \cite{lettner2021}, underscores the viability of this system for the development of telecom wavelength entangled SPS.